HumzaTAhmad/travel-nest/README.md

 A step by step series of examples that tell you how to get a development environment running:

-1. Clone the repository
+1. Clone the repository - "git clone https://github.com/HumzaTAhmad/travel-nest.git"
-2. Install dependencies
+2. Install dependencies - "npm install" - Run this both in the client folder and serer folder
-3. Start the server
+3. Start the server - "npm start" - Run this both in the client folder and server folder

 ### Running the tests